-Aperture controls the depth of field and is arguably the most important element of the (exposure triangle ISO, shutter speed, and aperture).
-The size of the aperture will impact the settings needed for ISO and shutter speed to get proper exposure.
+Aperture controls the depth of field and is arguably the most important element of the exposure triangle, which also includes ISO and shutter speed.
+Aperture is one of the three elements that contribute to exposure and will influence the settings needed for ISO and shutter speed.

-Aperture is the size of the opening in the lens controlling the amount of light reaching the sensor.
-A large aperture is a wider opening and allows more light to reach the sensor.
-A small aperture is a more narrow opening which allows less light to reach the sensor.
+Aperture refers to the size of the shutter opening, which controls the amount of light that reaches sensor.
+A large aperture has a wider opening and allows more light to reach the sensor, while a small aperture is more narrow and allows less light to reach the sensor.

-Think of aperture as the pupil of your eye.
-Do you ever turn the light on first thing in the morning and it’s painfully bright for a second?
+Your eye works in the same way; do you ever turn the light on first thing in the morning and it’s painfully bright for a moment?
 In that split second it takes to adjust, your pupils are changing from a large diameter to a small diameter to let in less light.
 The opposite is true when you turn off the lights at night and it takes a second before you can see where you are going.
-When you turned off the lights, your pupils took a second to widen and allow more light so you can see.
+When you turned off the lights, your pupils need to widen to allow in more light so you can see.

-A large aperture (small f-stop number) isolates your subject by blurring the background and/or foreground.
+A large aperture (small f-stop number) isolates your subject by creating a blurry background and/or foreground; often referred to as bokeh.
 A large aperture is ideal for macro photography, portraits, blurring out distracting backgrounds, and low-light situations.
-Back to the pupil analogy; have you ever gotten your eyes dilated at the eye doctor and everything is blurry?
+Back to the pupil analogy; have you ever gotten your eyes dilated at the eye doctor and everything was blurry?
 That’s because they enlarged your pupil.

 In this image, I used a large aperture (f/2.0) to achieve the blurred background

-A small aperture (large f-stop) makes the foreground, middle, and background sharp.
-This is ideal for landscape, architecture, and creating sun-glare.
+A small aperture (large f-stop) makes the entire image sharp and is ideal for landscape photography, architecture, and creating sun-glare.

-In this photo, I used a large aperture (f/11) so the whole scene is sharp
+In this photo, I used a large aperture (f/11) so the entire scene is sharp

 See if you can guess the size of the aperture used (small or large), bonus points if you can guess the actual f-stop.
 Put your answers in the comments!